Clueninja/xwiimote-godot/README.md

 # godot-wiimote
 A GDNative C++ project to add wiimote functionality to godot on linux

+To compile download  [godot-cpp](https://github.com/godotengine/godot-cpp) and place in same directory as the src directory and Sconstruct file

+then run
+"$scons platform=linux"
+in the directory

 1: Using evtest find the path_suffix eg "26" for all devices you want to use.

 2: Open the device you want to poll